Observing Certificate Programs Offered by the RASC

 - Messier Certificate - Take a stroll through astronomical history as you follow Charles Messier's 18th-century journey through the northern skies.
 His famous list of 110 "not comets" includes some of the most spectacular objects visible from mid-northern latitudes.

 - Finest NGC Certificate - A slightly more difficult list for the experienced observer, developed by SkyNews Magazine Associate Editor Alan Dyer.
 The Finest NGC list includes a further 110 objects, mainly from the New General Catalogue.

-- Isabel Williamson Lunar Certificate - The RASC's lunar-observing certificate program.
+- Isabel Williamson Lunar Certificate - The RASC's lunar observing program for intermediate-to-advanced observers.
 It includes a comprehensive list of the best features visible on the surface of the Moon and detailed observing notes and explanations that will guide you through a complete tour of the amazing surface of our nearest neighbour in space.